 Students requesting a peer tutor may begin the process by filling out the online application on the ARC website.
-The Peer Tutoring Program (PTP) provides free peer tutoring in introductory-level mathematics, chemistry, physics, economics, engineering and languages.
-Questions about peer tutoring may be directed to Monique Harris, PTP Coordinator, at (919) 684-8832.
+The Peer Tutoring Program (PTP) provides free peer tutoring in introductory-level mathematics, chemistry, physics, economics, engineering, languages and computer science.
+Questions about peer tutoring may be directed to Monique Harris, PTP Coordinator, at 919-684-8832.

 The Program for Students with Disabilities (PSD) offers classroom interventions and academic support to undergraduate students with diagnosed learning disabilities and attention deficit disorders.
-Students requesting support may call (919) 684-5917 to arrange to have their clinical documentation reviewed and to schedule an appointment with Dr. John Blackshear, Clinical Director.
+Students requesting support may call 919-684-5917 to arrange to have their clinical documentation reviewed and to schedule an appointment with Dr. John Blackshear, Clinical Director.
 The clinical director evaluates the need for interventions and support within the context of the Duke undergraduate curriculum.
-Academic interventions and support services include, but are not limited to: testing interventions, classroom interventions, classroom support, and one-on-one academic support via the ASIP.
+Academic support and classroom interventions include testing time and environment interventions and one-on-one academic support via our Academic Instructional Skills Program.
 The student's faculty and dean will be notified about approved testing and classroom interventions, and students are expected to discuss the implementation of such interventions with their professors at least one week prior to a test or in-class assignment.
 Faculty have the right to deny such interventions if the student fails to meet these guidelines.
-For any questions about a student receiving support through the PSD, contact Dr. John Blackshear, or the Interventions Coordinator, Buff Gibson, at (919) 684-5917.
+For any questions about a student receiving support through the PSD, contact Dr. John Blackshear, or the Interventions Coordinator, Buff Gibson, at 919-684-9398.